 The cinematography of: ‘Searching’ is interesting-enough on itself even without the story’s central mystery, as the film’s camerawork was actually handled by three different cinematographers.
-The first being the film’s standard cinematographer Juan Sebastian Baron for whenever the film is shot through iPhones and GoPro cameras, and second being the film’s virtual cinematographers Nick Johnston and Will Merrick, who help give the film a more dynamic feel by controlling the movement of the camera whenever we are looking through a computer screen, drawing the viewer’s eye to specific areas/details.
-But of course, as the film is primarily on a screen or shot through a phone, beautiful shots are basically nonexistent.
-Its also not uncommon for the film’s editing to feel overly-intense at points, appearing as if its trying far too hard to build tension.
+The first being the film’s standard cinematographer Juan Sebastian Baron for whenever the film is shot through iPhones and GoPro cameras, and second being the film’s virtual cinematographers Nick Johnston and Will Merrick, who help give the film a more dynamic feel by controlling the movement of the camera whenever we are looking through a computer screen, drawing the eyes of the audiences to specific areas and details.
+But, of course, as the film is primarily on a screen or shot through a phone, beautiful shots are basically nonexistent.
+Its also not uncommon for the film’s editing to feel overly intense at points, appearing as if its trying far too hard to build tension.

 In conclusion, ‘Searching’ may still be a gimmick film in a multitude of ways, but I feel for those who can look past the film’s occasionally cheesy moments and in all honestly, fairly bland characters beyond their basic motivations.
 ‘Searching’ is still an engaging thriller/mystery with enough propulsion and small clues to keep most viewers invested, further ironing-out the kinks in this obscure subgenre so when it all comes together, it’s with a most pleasurable snap.
 Final Rating: high 7/10.

 3 thoughts on “Searching (2018) – Film Review”

 Sounds like a pretty unique film, might have to give it a look…